raincatcher-beta/raincatcher-cli/README.md

 If this is your first time working with Raincatcher, perform the following steps to set up your local development environment:

-1. Clone this CLI tool using the following command:
+1. Clone this CLI tool using the following commands:
 ```
 # Exporting the working directory for all Raincatcher modules.
 export RAINCATCHER_DIRECTORY="~/raincatcher/"